eygraber/gh-merge-queue/README.md

 - Automatically detects the default branch of the repository.
 - Notifies the user of errors and completion.
 - Rings a bell with a linear backoff on error.
+- Dry run mode to print the commands that would be executed without running them.

 ## Usage